stenington/webpagemaker/webpagemaker/api/README.md

 Note that the response contains an `X-Robots-Tag: noindex, nofollow` header to mitigate the risk of the server being used as a link farm.

+The response may also contain an `X-Original-URL` header.
+Its value will be the absolute URL which the HTML is a remix of.
+Its protocol will be http or https.

   [bleach]: http://pypi.python.org/pypi/bleach

 ## Read Configuration